Some basics

 Contingent decisions

 An example of a contingent decision would be if you chose to opt out of the scheme because you were not able to remain in your Legacy scheme (classic, premium, classic plus, nuvos) for the Remedy period.
-A contingent decision may also include decisions, such as added pension choices.
+A contingent decision may also include decisions made about added pension choices.

-We are introducing a Contingent Decision process in 2024 for those who would’ve taken or were prevented from taking a different action had the transitional protection changes not been introduced in 2015.
+We will be introducing a Contingent Decision process for members who would’ve made a different decision or decided not to take certain scheme membership action due to the transitional protection arrangements introduced in 2015.

 Added pension